yusufmunircloud/AWS-Projects/AWS-Serverless-Reminder-App/02_LABINSTRUCTIONS/STAGE2 - Configure email_reminder_lambda.md

   ]
 }
 ```
+Note: replace 'ACCOUNT_ID' in the ARN with your actual AWS account ID.
+Also, make sure to adjust the policy to your specific use case, as the above policy may not provide sufficient permissions for your needs.
+Click `Next: Tags`

 Move to the IAM Console https://console.aws.amazon.com/iam/home?#/roles and review the execution role
 This is what gives lambda the permissions to interact with those services